 Sustained and inclusive economic growth is an essential requisite for poverty eradication and sustainable development.
-Productive infrastructure, access toand new technologies, and a stable macroeconomic environment are some of the most important determinants of long-term growth.
-These are some of the topics covered in this theme of Pulse, along with the mechanisms available to finance these policies.
+Productive infrastructure, access to , along with the mechanisms available to finance these policies.
+Pulseand new technologies, and a stable macroeconomic environment are some of the most important determinants of long-term growth.
+These are some of the topics covered in this theme of

 - We survey Robust and predictable financing sources that are available to finance policies and programmes to achieve progress along the , with an emphasis on external sources.
 The following SDG indicators are covered: